 Mackenzie King Estate stop location

-What to do here
+What to do and see

 Take a walk around the Kingswood and Moorside cottages, stroll through the gardens, and discover the ruins assembled by King to landscape and beautify the surroundings.
-Learn more about the history of the site from our interpretive guides, and through the interactive exhibits.
+Learn more about the history of the site from our interpretive guides and through the interactive exhibits.

-A little further
+A little further down

 The Lauriault and Waterfall trails, which run along a stream, will lead you to the Bridal Veil Falls and a stone lookout.
 Although it is a fairly lengthy walk, you can also access Pink Lake via trails 15 and 35.